lwindolf/lzone-cheat-sheets/examples/Python Examples/Python string concat.md

 ## Best Practices

 Its best to always use positional formatting.
-Note how it can be used to pass objects
+Note how it can be used to pass objects!